plasma-umass/snakefish/README.md

 **IMPORTANT**: The `dispose()` function must be called when a thread is no longer needed to release resources.

+#### `Thread(f) -> obj`
+Create a new snakefish thread with no global variable merging.

+Params:
+- `f`: The Python function this thread will execute.

 #### `Thread(f, extract, merge) -> obj`
-Create a new snakefish thread.
+Create a new snakefish thread with global variable merging.

 Params:
 - `f`: The Python function this thread will execute.